dhana2403/GTEx_Net/README.md

-Project1: Feedforward autoencoder implemented for batch correction
+Feedforward autoencoder implemented for batch correction in GTEx